 Being familiar with many lenders in Stuart has helped me understand some things that can make the process of applying for a loan a breeze.

-1 – Make a list of questions about your loan program
+1 – Compose a list of questions about your loan program

-When you lock in a rate, a mortgage lender is sure to hold to the mortgage interest rates for the loan – ordinarily at the time the loan application is submitted.
+Locking in the rate signifies that the lender holds to the interest rates for the loan – generally at the time the loan application is sent in.

-By floating the rate, you can lock the rate at any time between the day you apply for the loan and the issuing of closing documents.
-Those who elect to float conclude the interest rates will decline in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for your loan and issuance of closing documents.
+Those who choose to float presume interest rates will plunge in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to reduce your rate
+3 – Decide if you want to pay additional points to decrease your interest rate

-When you elect to pay additional points to lower the interest rate of your loan, you will do so by paying for them in cash at closing.
-Each point is 1 percent of the mortgage loan.
+When you elect to pay additional points to lower the interest rate of your loan, you will pay for them in cash at the time of closing.
+Each point is 1 percent of the loan.

-Getting a mortgage loan requires a lot of paperwork, so you should take some time to get your documents together.
-Click here for a list of normal loan documentation.
+Getting a loan requires lots of paperwork, so you should spend some time getting your documents together.
+Click here for a list of general loan documentation.